-Besides deposits, the Bank finances its activities with equity capital.
-Despite complicated market conditions, the Bank arranged in June in cooperation with Pensum Asset Management an earlier planned new equity issue.
-As a result of the successful process, 27 existing and new investors subscribed for the shares, adding EUR 3 086 thousand of new equity.
-The Bank uses the proceeds to strengthen the capital ratios and support new lending and growth.
-Additionally, the Bank redeemed prematurely most of the subordinated notes, (EUR 750 thousand, issued in December 2022) as investors used the proceeds to subscribe for the new shares.
+In October, the Group arranged in cooperation with Pensum Asset Management an equity issue.
+As a result of the successful process, existing and new investors subscribed for the shares, adding EUR 2 500 thousand of new equity.
+The Group uses the proceeds to strengthen the capital ratios and support new lending and growth.
+Additionally, the Group redeemed prematurely all remaining subordinated notes issued in December 2022 (EUR 290 thousand), with the rest EUR 750 thousand redeemed a year earlier.
+Earlier redemption of the subordinated notes was related to investors using the proceeds to subscribe for the new shares.